Oncology Innovation and Commercialization Lead

 Chicago, IL 60615

-As Assistant Director, Thelma's responsibilities include evaluating, marketing, and licensing technologies and managing intellectual property portfolios arising from research at the University of Chicago.
+As Oncology Innovation and Commercialization Lead, Thelma's responsibilities include evaluating, marketing, and licensing technologies and managing intellectual property portfolios arising from research at the University of Chicago.

 Before joining the team, Thelma completed a doctoral thesis project exploring the role of matrix metalloproteinases in prostate cancer metastasis, and went on to perform postdoctoral research at the University of Chicago focused on the identification of chromosomal abnormalities in malignant myeloid leukemia disorders.
 While a graduate student, Thelma taught courses on teaching and classroom methods, and was co-president of the University of Chicago Biological Sciences Division Dean’s council.
 As co-president, she lead the organization in the assessment of a wide range of student life issues, and was a member of the student government finance and annual allocations committees, apportioning over $400,000 in funds annually to student organizations.
 Thelma was also a member of the 1999 winning team of the U of Chicago Graduate School of Business New Venture Challenge competition.